Quickstart

 Configuration

-We will check out the source code of flask to ~/code/flask.
+You’ll check out the source code of flask to ~/code/flask.

 Prefer JSON?
 Create a ~/.vcspull.json file: